This is Circles Block #8 of my EPP Circles Block Sew-A-Long.

 I just had to have it.
 And my sweet husband helped me out by giving me Electric Quilt 7 for Christmas–the version that works on a Macinstosh.

 I got to work and failed miserably.
 Then I got back to work and learned a few more things, and a few more things after that and above is the result.
 Since I have a lot of experience on QuiltPro (which I still use) I didn’t find it hard to figure things out, Googling for specific instructions when I became stuck.
 I went on to design all the rest of the circles, completing the set of twelve, but you’ll have to wait for them, as I haven’t stitched them up and I like to do that before giving you the patterns.

 You’ll notice a difference in this pattern: no hand-drawn designs.
-But Please: do attribute the source of this to Elizabeth at OccasionalPiece-Quilt (or OPQuilt.com) and do not print off copies for your mother or your friends.
+But Please, since this is a free pattern: do attribute the source of this to Elizabeth at OccasionalPiece-Quilt (or OPQuilt.com) and do not print off copies for your mother or your friends.
 Please direct them here to get their free copies.
 Many thanks.
-Here’s the pattern in a PDF file for you to download:EPP #8_OPQuilt Print three copies of this page, then cut them out.
-Sometimes I’ll staple them together and then cut them out, but they do shift slightly, if that bothers you.

 Remember to set your printer to 100% scale; everyone’s is different — I can only show you mine.